CP1401/Practicals/prac_03/README.md

 ### Testing

 In comments below your code, list all the values that you should (and did) test with.
+It's not enough to say the values to test with; you need to know what the output should be.
+List the input values and the expected output, e.g.,
+`# 1  Hire refused`
-Remember that we have taught systematic ways to test code, so there should be no guesswork here.
+Remember that we have taught systematic ways to test decision structures, so there should be no guesswork here.

 ## 3. Simple Password Checker